M-259: Citizens for Educational Freedom: Part 1

 M-259 Citizens for Educational Freedom (.rtf)

-See also, Citizens for Economic Freedom, Part II
+See also, Citizens for Educational Freedom, Part II

 *Important* this collection is housed in an off site location and is therefore not available on demand.
 Patrons are urged to contact the library before their arrival.
 Contact information is provided below, or by calling 314-516-7247.